Deceased Estate Lawyers

 Advertise your intention

-Advertise your intention to apply for a grant on the Probate online advertising system.
+Advertise your intention to apply for a Grant with the Supreme Court.
 The correct wording of the advertisement is very important.

-You then need to gather information on the assets and liabilities of the deceased.
+Gather information about the assets and liabilities of the deceased.
 The details and values of all assets and liabilities of the deceased are required for the Inventory of Assets and Liabilities to be filed with the Court.

 Give people time to object to your application